stat545ubc-2024/fungi_app/README.md

 #### Data

 The data used for this assignment was downloaded from the Consortium of Pacific Northwest Herbaria (https://www.pnwherbaria.org).
-The exact data set is loaded into the shiny app through a helper function from the following link: https://www.pnwherbaria.org/data/getdataset.php?File=UBC_Fungi_Native.zip
+The exact data set is loaded into the shiny app through a helper function using the following link: https://www.pnwherbaria.org/data/getdataset.php?File=UBC_Fungi_Native.zip